Docs

 2. This is a side effect: a service is called to get the initial value from the server.
 This is encapsulated in a useEffect hook to make sure it is executed only once.

 While this view looks the same as before, it interacts with the server and preserves the value when reloading the page.
-Note that this basic example shares the same counter between all connected clients.
+This basic example shares the same counter between all connected clients.

 React views in Vaadin can use the same Web Components as in Java: change button to Button in the example above, import it and you’ll get a Vaadin button.
 You can try using a TextField and a VerticalLayout to achieve the same result as in the Java example.